My name is Olivia Eader, and I am a recent graduate of Kent State in and .

 Being able to be my own boss and lead my research projects has given me so many skills and new interests; I cannot imagine how different my life would be without having it.

 Before I started researching, I wanted to become an environmental lawyer, but now I know I want to advocate for outdoor education and bringing nature to children.
-This first-hand experience has opened my eyes to the importance of access to nature and how important it is to me that all children have the same opportunities to fall in love with nature in the same ways I did.
+This firsthand experience has opened my eyes to the importance of access to nature and how important it is to me that all children have the same opportunities to fall in love with nature in the same ways I did.

 There are so many ways to find research opportunities on Kent State's campus!
 One way is to find a lab to work in.
 Ask your professors if they know of any openings anywhere (and if you feel like you need to be closer to them, introduce yourself and then ask).
-Another way is to apply to the Summer Undergraduate Research Experience; it is how I first got involved and how others have, too.
+Another way is to apply to the Summer Undergraduate Research Experience (SURE); it is how I first got involved and how others have, too.
 Finally, take research-based classes; they are a great way to determine your interest in research.

-And, if you are reading this and wondering if you should come to 5XÉçÇø, know that you should.
+And, if you are reading this and wondering if you should come to 5X社区, know that you should.
 Kent has given me the best memories and opportunities.
 I would not have had these experiences or chances at any other university.